randomcoww/container-builds/README.md

-### Deprecated - all builds moved out to individual repos
+### Container builds for homelab

+Pushes to ghcr.io and internal registry (registry.default)